-Question 5: Do the different areas of the framework appropriately describe and consider the primary information needs of users of private company financial statements and the ability of those users to access management, and does the disclosure area of the framework appropriately describe the red-flag approach often used by users when reviewing private company financial statements (see paragraphs BR43 and BR44)?
+Question 5: Do the different sections of this guide appropriately describe and consider the primary information needs of users of private company financial statements and the ability of those users to access management, and does the disclosure section appropriately describe the red-flag approach often used by users when reviewing private company financial statements (see paragraphs BC45 and BC46)?
 If not, why?

-Question 6: Has the staff identified the appropriate questions for the Board and the PCC to consider in the recognition and measurement area of the framework (see paragraphs 1.5 and 1.6)?
-If it has not, why, and what additional factors should be considered?
+Question 6: Paragraph 1.5 includes the following questions for the Board and the PCC to consider in the recognition and measurement area of the guide: